What Causes Crepey Skin And How To Fix It

 What Causes Crepey Skin?

-How to Get Rid of Crepey Skin: 6 Effective Treatments
+How to Get Rid of Crepey Skin

 A lot of skincare products claim to be “anti-aging,” “firming,” or “smoothing.”
 With so many choices, how do you know what will actually work?
 In a moisturizer, you want to look for emollient ingredients like glycerin, olive oil, coconut oil, cocoa butter, and shea butter—as well as phytonutrients like ginseng, cinnamon, and dill extracts, which have all demonstrated an ability to smooth and improve elasticity.

-In addition to your daily routine, it’s never a bad idea to supplement with a weekly or twice-weekly moisture mask.
-You can always DIY a yogurt and honey mask or avocado and eggwhite mask, both of which are excellent choices full of humectant and healthy acidic properties—but sometimes you’re not in the mood to whip something up or risk dripping breakfast ingredients onto your couch.
-We love the mindlessness of a silicone patch, which you can stick on your facedécolletagehands, or anywhere that crepiness strikes.
+We love the ease and convenience of a reusable silicone patch, which you can stick on to treat the skin across your face, décolletage, or anywhere that crepiness strikes.
 You can even put them on before bed and allow them to work their magic while you sleep.
 They hug the skin surface, flattening fine lines and locking in moisture, so you can see and feel a major difference in texture and hydration.
-SiO Beauty makes a wide range of patches to fit just about every area affected by loose, crinkled skin.
+SiO Beauty makes a wide range of patches to fit just about every area affected by loose, wrinkled skin.

 You don’t have to drop major cash or waste hours at the beauty store and dermatologist’s office to experience smooth, firm skin.
 Nature offers some of the best remedies out there to both treat and prevent crepey skin.
 And the best part?
 You can enjoy them from the comfort of your own home.